1. RACGP Risk management policy

 5. RACGP risk management framework

-The RACGP RMF has been designed to meet certain regulatory requirements and terms of reference for FARM used by Council and Management in their decision making processes.
+The RACGP RMF has been designed to meet certain regulatory requirements and terms of reference for FARM used by the RACGP Board and Management in their decision making processes.

 Risk management is not only about minimising risk, it is about managing the risks involved in all RACGP activities to achieve RACGP objectives.
 Risk arises because those objectives are pursued against an uncertain background, internal and external factors and influences that the RACGP may not control.
 It is recognised that risk is simply a fact of conducting business that cannot be avoided.
 Risk is managed by understanding the risk and how it is caused and influenced.
 Risk can then be treated so that the RACGP is more likely to achieve its objectives more efficiently or with improved results.